eminadzaferovic/Thesaurus/README.md

 # Thesaurus

-Web application that enables the user to:
+Thesaurus is a simple web application that offers the following functionality:

-* search for synonyms of a word throughtout the thesaurus
+* Search for synonyms of a word throughout the thesaurus
-* add new synonyms for existing word to the thesaurus
+* Add new synonyms for existing word to the thesaurus
-* add new word and corresponding synonyms to the thesaurus
+* Add new word and corresponding synonyms to the thesaurus

 ## Built With